caojen/AutoBC/README.md

 ./experiment.sh
 ```

 The experiment will be running in background.
-After done, the experiment will create folder `experiment1.3` (if not exists) and our experiment results will be list in it.
+After done, the experiment will create folder `experiment1.3` (if not exists) and our experiment results will be listed in it.